 Request a confirmation of non-objection

-To obtain a confirmation of non-objection from the GDC please send us
+To obtain a confirmation of non-objection from the GDC please email us the following information:

-- full postal or email address of where you would like the confirmation of non objection to be sent; and
+- Full postal or email address of where you would like the confirmation of non objection to be sent.

-We to respond to all business name requests within 1 working day.
+We aim to respond to all business name requests within 1 working day.